AnanyaP-WDW/AdTestPro/README.md

 6. **How can I contribute to the project?**
    We welcome contributions!
 You can fork the repo, make changes, and submit a pull request.
 Refer to the **Contributing** section above for details.

+## Commercial Licensing and Support

+In addition to the open-source version, AdTestPro also offers commercial licensing and support options for businesses:

+1. **Commercial Licensing**: Organizations can purchase a commercial license to use AdTestPro in a production environment.
+This includes access to premium features, dedicated support, and a guaranteed SLA.

+2. **Paid Setup and Deployment**: For enterprises, AdTestPro offers a paid setup and deployment service.
+This includes assistance with integrating the platform into your existing marketing technology stack, as well as comprehensive training for your team.

+3. **Maintenance and Support**: Commercial customers also have access to ongoing maintenance and support for the AdTestPro platform.
+This includes bug fixes, feature updates, and dedicated support from our team of experts.

+To learn more about the commercial offerings and pricing, <!--please visit our [website](https://www.syntheticadtesting.com) --> contact pathakananya95@gmail.com.